You’ve planted your tomatoes and nurtured them every step of the way. It can be disappointing to see them growing smaller and slower than you hoped.

-This infrequent, deep watering will encourage stronger, more extensive root systems, and will make the tomato plants hardier.
-It also gives the soil a chance to dry out between waterings, which helps to prevent root rot.
+This infrequent, deep watering will encourage stronger, more extensive root systems.
+This will make the tomato plants hardier and give it a chance to survive a drought.

-Water your tomato plants in the morning if you can.
-Also, avoid getting water on the leaves, since this can lead to disease.
+Water your tomato plants early in the morning if you can.
+This gives the sun a chance to dry off the leaves during the day.

 Address Poorly Draining Soil

-Now that you aren’t “killing your plants with kindness” by over watering, it’s time to make sure that the soil is cooperating with your efforts.
+Now that you aren’t “doing in your plants with kindness” by over watering, it’s time to make sure that the soil is cooperating with your efforts.

-Compost supplements organic material, which helps to improve drainage.
+Compost will add organic material to soil, which helps to improve drainage.
 As an added bonus, compost helps to restore some nutrients to the soil.

-One last method to help improve soil drainage is to divert rainwater away from your garden.
+One last method to improve soil drainage is to divert rainwater away from your garden.
 You can dig trenches and install pipes to direct water away from parts of your garden that tend to flood, which may eliminate the problem of soggy soil.

 Slow Tomato Growth Due To Extreme Temperatures

-Temperatures That Are Too Cold
+Temperatures That Are Too Cold For Tomato Plants

 Unfortunately, you can’t do much to control the weather.
 However, you can take some steps to protect your plants from the cold.

-For smaller plants, use a cloche to protect them from cold, especially if you planted a bit early for your area.
+For younger plants that are still small, use a cloche to protect them from cold, especially if you planted a bit early for your area.

-Temperatures That Are Too Hot
+Temperatures That Are Too Hot For Tomato Plants

 This will help to retain water by preventing evaporation due to heat and sunlight.
-It will also prevent temperature fluctuations in the soil by insulating against heat and sunlight.
+It will also prevent temperature fluctuations by insulating the soil.

-If the weather gets really hot and dry, just make sure to water your plants more frequently as needed.
+If the weather gets really hot and dry, make sure to water your plants more frequently as needed.

 Slow Tomato Growth Due To Poor Soil Conditions

 Even with proper watering, soil drainage, and temperatures, tomatoes can still be finicky about growing if the soil conditions are not just right.